Josh McKay (rugby union): Professional career

 In February 2021, McKay was announced as joining the Glasgow Warriors in Scotland ahead of the 2021–22 season.
 McKay said of the move:

 I like attacking with the ball in hand, I’m a balanced rugby player and I think I can make an impact on both attack and defence.
 I really think the style of Glasgow’s play will suit me.
 I’ve watched Glasgow Warriors games on TV and I’m very excited for my first taste of northern hemisphere footy.
 I can’t wait to run out at Scotstoun in a Warriors jersey for the first time.

 McKay made his competitive debut for the Warriors on 4 December 2021 in a match against the Dragons at Scotstoun Stadium.
 He became Glasgow Warrior No. 338.
 The Glasgow side won the match in a bonus point victory.

+He won Glasgow Warriors try of the season for 2021-22.
+He won the Glasgow Warriors Player of the Season award for 2023-24.